JiaCherng/bookimu/_posts/2021-09-15-Medicine admission-we need to watch out.md

 featured-img: unimalaya
 categories: Education
 ---
+**Disclaimer**: This post is deeply personal and is of a completely different nature to the other objective.
+Read it with a pinch of salt and don't take it too seriously.

 Sharp at 12.00pm today, I clicked on the link provided by UPU (University Placement Unit) to check if I am admitted to any public universities in Malaysia.
 I got a grand total of 0 offers out of my nine choices.
 It is unfortunate to say that I was not surprised, merely disappointed. <br><br>